 Neturen places the SDGs at the core of its business management under NETUREN VISION 2030, our long term management vision.
-According to recent changes in the social environment and demands from society regarding sustainability, we have comprehensively reviewed our past CSR activities and established the Neturen Group Sustainability Basic Policy, incorporating activities related to respect for human rights, in addition to consideration to climate change and the global environment.
+According to recent changes in the social environment and demands from society regarding sustainability, we have comprehensively

 Establishment of the Sustainability Basic Policy 1.
-Coexistence with the global environment We uphold our commitment to act with corporate social responsibility through our technologies and products centered on our core IH (induction heating) heat treatment technology, which is effective in CO 2 reduction, based on the principle of coexistence with the environment.
-2. Contributing to build a sustainable society We contribute to build a sustainable society by reducing environmental impact while increasing our corporate value.
-3. Recognition of our social mission All our executives and employees fully recognize that conservation of the environment, protection of human rights, and coexistence with local communities are part of the social mission of a company.
-4. Aiming to be a trusted partner We aim to be a trusted partner in society by superior quality and technology, outstanding customer satisfaction, and a transparent and fair corporate culture.
-5. Collaboration with stakeholders We disclose information regarding sustainability to our stakeholders in a timely and appropriate manner so as to foster relationships of trust with them.
-6. Aspiring to become a dynamic corporate group We strive to develop our employees and make ourselves to be a dynamic corporate group with taking priorities on safety and health.
+Coexistence with the global environment We uphold our commi our technologies and p treatment technology, of coexistence with the 2.
+Contributing to build a sustainable society We contribute to build while increasing our co 3.
+Recognition of our social mission All our executives and environment, protecti are part of the social n 4.
+Aiming to be a trusted partner We aim to be a trusted outstanding customer 5.
+Collaboration with stakeholders We disclose information and appropriate mann 6.
+Aspiring to become a dynamic corporate group We strive to develop o group with taking prio